Please note that there are no dogs allowed, other than guide dogs.

 A smaller parking area is available through Hillymead at the entrance to Seaton Marshes.
 The nearest postcode is EX12 2DF.

 You will see different birds during your visit depending on the time of year – check the white board at the Discovery Hut and Lookout to see what other visitors have already spotted.

-- The Discovery Hut Hide and Islands Hide are wheelchair accessible.
+- The Discovery Hut Hide, Islands Hide and Colyford Common hide are wheelchair accessible.

 - Wheelchair accessible toilet

-Wheelchair and buggy friendly paths.
+Wheelchair and pushchair friendly paths.
 Cycling welcome on most of site.

 No dogs (except assistance dogs).